sareru/prompt-creator-flutter-app/README.md

 - Seasonal prompts
 - More prompt formats

-If you would like to request a new feature, feel free to create an issue 👆 or send me an [email](mailto:promptcreator@sareru.net?subject=Feature%20Request).
+If you would like to request a new feature, feel free to post in discussions 👆

 ## Never coming feature